nils-degroot/peeko/src/about-me.md

 - Develop the backend for the future of Reclamefolder in Rust.
 - Provide proof of concepts for new technologies to see if we want to use them.
 - Design and implement a micro-service fleet of services.
-- Implement and maintain Pulumi IAC code for AWS.
+- Implement and maintain Pulumi IAC code for both AWS and GCP.

 ## Cloudflight